themrdemonized/STALKER-Anomaly-modded-exes/README.md

   * Added getting material of ray_pick() result with all of its properties
   * Potential fix for stuck monsters from OGSR Engine repo in `control_animation_base_accel.cpp`
   * Removed maximum engine limit of 5 artefacts on belt
+  * Added printing of engine stack trace in the log via StackWalker library https://github.com/JochenKalmbach/StackWalker
+   * To make it work you need to download `pdb` file for your DX/AVX version and put it into same place as `exe` file.
+PDB files are here: https://github.com/themrdemonized/xray-monolith/releases/latest

 * Fixes and features by Lucy
   * Reshade shaders won't affect UI, full addon support version of Reshade is required (see TROUBLESHOOTING for details)